Joseph Smith (pianist): Career

 Benita Meshulam, a pianist and friend of Smith, wrote in tribute to him:

 "Joe was the most curious musician I have ever known, always looking for forgotten works, studying them thoroughly.
 He was interested not only in the works but the composers and investigated everything.
 He was a pianist who didn't care about the condition of the pianos he performed on.
 It was his message that he wanted to get across – a real musician's musician who lived and breathed his art.
 He was also the kindest and most generous colleague."

 An example of Smith's style of analysis is provided by his essay in Piano magazine, based on a 2013 seminar he conducted at the New England Conservatory of Music, entitled Hand Divisions (an ethical, technical, or esthetic issue?)
 Smith wrote:

 A colleague recently asked me if I condoned ‘cheating’ by redistributing material between the hands, or if I was a ‘purist’ who maintained that distribution must be precisely ‘as the composer wrote it....’ (for convenience, let’s call these two positions ‘divisionist’ and ‘anti-divisionist’).
 Is this really purely a question of ethics?
 Is divisionism no more than a naughty indulgence?....

 This does not mean, however, that there may not be legitimate limits to divisionism.
 The absolute divisionist position is encapsulated in the familiar formula, ‘I don’t care if you play it with your nose, as long as...’ (though so far, I have never encountered a passage facilitated by this means).
 In other words, the arrangement of the notes that enables us to execute a passage comfortably, reliably and accurately is always justified.
 But like anti-divisionism this attitude is based on a very questionable assumption.
 It presumes that because sound is primary to musical performance, visual appearance is necessarily irrelevant.
-In fact, however, most of the literature of music was composed to be played live, rather than recorded — the musician’s visual presence is unavoidably part of hisor her performance.
+In fact, however, most of the literature of music was composed to be played live, rather than recorded — the musician’s visual presence is unavoidably part of his or her performance.
 Since this is so, is it not possible that the division between hands must sometimes take the visual into account?
 To give an extreme example, if we saw a pianist playing Scriabin’s left-hand Nocturne with two hands, would we not feel dissatisfied, no matter how beautiful the sound?